AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-billingsettings/manage-your-billing/wp-billing-page.md

 >[!NOTE]
 >
->&nbsp;You can have multiple Billing Administrators on your account, but only one of them, selected in the Billing contact field, will be receiving all the billing notifications and account usage alerts.
+>&nbsp;You can have multiple Billing Administrators on your account, but only one of them, selected in the [!UICONTROL Billing contact] field, will be receiving all the billing notifications and account usage alerts.

 This includes the following notification emails: